Latest Steps to Fix QuickBooks Error 6000 80

 - Make sure that the company file is not in use by another user.

-- Make sure that the company file is located in a network folder that is accessible to all users who need to open it.
+- Ensure the company file is in a network folder accessible to all users who need to open it.

 - If you are still having problems, you can contact Intuit support for help.